honami82/deepixel-dev1.github.io/pixieunity/tutorial/index.md

 1. Creates a new scene and opens it.
     ![](./img/demo2d_scene.png)

-1. Creates a empty object and rename it to 'EventSystem'.
+1. Creates an empty object and rename it to 'EventSystem'.
     ![](./img/hierarchy_demo2d_event_system.png)

 1. Adds DPInputModule to EventSystem object as a component.